Bex32/Pwn-Notes/ROP.md

 Prerequisites
 1. IP controll
-2. ability to write to memory
+2. ability to write to memory we use read() and a mov [reg],reg and corespoding pop gadgets to write our fake frame/dynstr entry.  (if we cant find a pop rdx we could ret2csu before)

 ```
 readelf -S resolve_partial_relro